claudioverdun/claudioverdun.github.io/_pages/about.md

 ---

 Hi!
 I am Claudio.
 Thanks for visiting my website.

 I am a research scholar at the [School of Engineering and Applied Sciences](https://seas.harvard.edu/) at [Harvard University](www.harvard.edu).
-I leverage optimization, statistics and signal processing for better artificial intelligence.
-In particular, I develop provably fast and scalable methods for machine learning and uncertainty quantification techniques for high-dimensional problems and apply them to medical imaging such as MRI while addressing fairness and privacy issues.
+I leverage optimization, statistics, and signal processing techniques for better artificial intelligence practice and understanding.
+In particular, I develop provably fast and scalable methods for machine learning and uncertainty quantification techniques for high-dimensional problems as well as fairness and privacy issues in artificial intelligence.
+I also apply such techniques to medical imaging such as MRI.
 I am also interested in theoretical questions in artificial intelligence.
-I was fortunate to complete my Ph.D. in mathematics under the supervision of [Felix Krahmer](https://www.professoren.tum.de/en/krahmer-felix/) and to also work at the Information Theory group led by [Holger Boche]([https://www.professoren.tum.de/en/krahmer-felix/](https://www.professoren.tum.de/en/boche-holger/)) at the [Technical University of Munich](www.tum.de).
+I was fortunate to complete my Ph.D. in mathematics under the supervision of [Felix Krahmer](https://www.professoren.tum.de/en/krahmer-felix/) in the [Optimization and Data Analysis group ](https://www.math.cit.tum.de/en/math/research/groups/data-science/) and to also work at the Information Theory group led by [Holger Boche](https://www.professoren.tum.de/en/boche-holger/) at the [Technical University of Munich](www.tum.de).

 <!--Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.-->